Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 Begin your 30-day listening trial

 Single transaction at $995.
-Lifetime trade-up applies 100% of this toward any higher Lautsänger tier within 24 months.
+The trade-up program applies 100% of this toward any higher Lautsänger model within 12 months of purchase.

 The guarantee